 - Research Methods for Business Students by Saunders, Lewis, and Thornhill.
 Look for the 2016 edition.
 Sections 1.5 and 14.8 provide handy instructions on how to craft reflective diary entries.
 These can be used for reflective report sections as well.

 - Reflective Writing by Williams, Woolliams, and Spiro.
 This book was written by professors who found reflective assignments to be extremely confusing to many of their students.
 The book is packed with actionable tips; relevant concepts are explained very simply.
 Chapter 2 highlights the differences between common types of reflective assignments, including diaries, learning logs, and portfolios.

 - Writing at University: A Guide for Students by Creme and Lea.
 Reflective writing is covered in Chapter 13.
-Section 13.1 contains a plenty of ideas on how you can benefit from reflective writing.
+Section 13.1 contains plenty of ideas on how you can benefit from reflective writing.
 Use these to answer the question about how reflective writing assisted your learning.